MIMXRT1160-EVK

 Supported Features

 The mimxrt1160_evk board configuration supports the hardware features listed below.
-For additional features not yet supported, please also refer to the NXP MIMXRT1170-EVK/EVKB , which is the superset board in NXP’s i.MX RT11xx family.
+For additional features not yet supported, please also refer to the MIMXRT1170-EVK/EVKB , which is the superset board in NXP’s i.MX RT11xx family.
 NXP prioritizes enabling the superset board with NXP’s Full Platform Support for Zephyr.
 Therefore, the mimxrt1170_evk board may have additional features already supported, which can also be re-used on this mimxrt1160_evk board:

 Interface